WWsiyang/CodeWords-1/W4/readme.md

 # A

-1.How to introduce typography to your Javascript sketch. - the preload() and the loadFont(), a 2.How to do spinning
+1.How to introduce typography to your Javascript sketch. - the preload() and the loadFont()

+2.How to do spinning

 # B